lustigj-code/fx-option/README.md

 ### Execution tooling

 The CME MXN option execution service lives under `services/execution`.
-It uses `ib-insync` to place laddered hedges and persist fills.
+It uses `ib-insync` to place laddered hedges asynchronously and persist fills.
+A synchronous, storage-first variant is available under `services/execution_sync` together with its own test harness while the team evaluates the two approaches.

 ## Connectors